-Expect serious competition for any campsite in the Keys during the peak winter season (January-March), spiny lobster sport season (July 24-25) and the first week of the regular lobster season (August 6-13).
+Rambler Tip: Expect serious competition for any campsite in the Keys during the peak winter season (January-April), spiny lobster sport season (last Wednesday and Thursday of July) and the first week of the regular lobster season (August 6-13).
 State parks in the Keys are booked solid year around, so book 11 months in advance or watch diligently for cancellations.

-Also see our Guide the RV Campgrounds in the Florida Keys
+- Also Read: RV Campgrounds in the Florida Keys

 John Pennekamp Coral Reef State Park, Mile Marker 102.5 Overseas Highway, Key Largo, FL 33037.
 The park office can be reached at 305-676-3777.
 Reservations are accepted up to 11 months in advance at (800) 326-3521.